"SQL Intellisense enabled editor for all DBMS."

 Universal SQL Editor is a trustworthy software with impressive features that will help you examine and administrate your databases carefully, without much hassle.
 It is a very good program that should be a top choice among database query tools.

-What's new in this version: Improved support for DB2 iSeries and few minor changes
+What's new in this version: Improved custom DPI support for Windows 10 and few other minor fixes

 Top user review